chubbymaggie/fossa-docs/src/md/integrating-tools/travisci.md

 # TravisCI Integration

 This guide is for you to set up the FOSSA app in your CI workflow.
-We offer two ways currently for you to integrate FOSSA into your workflow, through a `TravisCI Build Step`, or a `Post-build Webhook`.
+We offer two ways currently for you to integrate FOSSA into your workflow, through a `TravisCI Build Step`, or a `Travis Post-build Webhook`.

 ## TravisCI Build Step